-The terms and conditions of employment described in this policy apply to full-time and part-time support staff employees who are excluded from the NAPE/AFSCME collective bargaining unit.
+To specify Tthe terms and conditions of employment described in this policy apply to for full-time and part-time support staff employees who are excluded from the NAPE/AFSCME collective bargaining unit.
 This policy does not apply to temporary employees or student employees.